Essential norms of pointwise multipliers in the non-algebraic setting: One counter-example to the factorization problem

-Based on this two\footnote{To the best of our knowledge, all known counterexamples to the factorization problem are of this type (being precise, in the case of K{\" o}the function spaces we have one more possibility, namely, the space $M(X,Y)$ can also be trivial, but this is really clich{\' e}d).
-For clear reasons we have not listed all of them here, but it is not difficult to find more, for example, among Orlicz spaces (cf. \cite{KLM12, KLM14, KLM19} and \cite{LT21}).} examples, it is not entirely unreasonable to suppose that if $M(X,Y) \neq L_{\infty}(\Omega)$ then the factorization problem does have the positive solution.
+Based on this two\footnote{To the best of our knowledge, all known counterexamples to the factorization problem are of this type (being precise, in the case of K{\" o}the function spaces we have one more possibility, namely, the space $M(X,Y)$ can also be trivial, but this is really clich{\' e}d).} examples, it is not entirely unreasonable to suppose that if $M(X,Y) \neq L_{\infty}(\Omega)$ then the factorization problem does have the positive solution.
 We will show that this is far from the truth even in the class of rearrangement invariant spaces.